RamGoenka/RamGoenka/README.md

 ## :wave: Hello :)

-I am an undergraduate student at the University of Illinois Urbana-Champaign majoring in Mathematics and minoring in Computer Science & Statistics.
+I am an undergraduate student (rising junior) at the University of Illinois Urbana-Champaign.
+I am majoring in Mathematics and minoring in Computer Science & Statistics.

 ## 👨🏽‍💻 I am currently: